G-03

 Plain Language

-Employers are broadly prohibited from retaliating against any worker for exercising or attempting to exercise any rights under the act — including filing complaints with the Commissioner, alleging violations, cooperating in investigations, or invoking enforcement rights.
-Retaliation includes discharge, threats of discharge, demotion, suspension, and any form of discrimination.
-This is a blanket anti-retaliation provision covering the full scope of worker rights created by the statute.
+Employers are broadly prohibited from retaliating — through discharge, demotion, suspension, discrimination, or any other adverse action — against workers who exercise or attempt to exercise any rights under the ADS statute.
+Protected activities include filing complaints with the commissioner, alleging violations, cooperating in investigations, and invoking or assisting in enforcing the statute's rights.
+This is a comprehensive anti-retaliation provision covering the full scope of worker activity under the statute.

 Subdivision 1.
 Retaliation.
 An employer must not discharge, threaten to discharge, demote, suspend, or in any manner discriminate or retaliate against any worker for using or attempting to use the worker's rights under this section and sections 181.9922 to 181.9926, including but not limited to filing a complaint with the commissioner of labor and industry, alleging a violation, cooperating in an investigation or prosecution of an alleged violation, taking any action to invoke or assist in enforcing these rights, or exercising or attempting to exercise any of these rights.